Multiple generalized cluster structures on $D(\text{GL}_n)$: Log-canonicity in the initial cluster

 This means that the difference between $\{\log \phi_1, \log \phi_2 \}$ and $\{\log \phi_1, \log \phi_2 \}_{\text{std}}$ (the standard bracket studied in \cite{double}) is constant.
 Since $f$- and $\varphi$-functions enjoy such properties, they are log-canonical between themselves and each other. \end{proof}

-Before we proceed to proving the log-canonicity for the remaining pairs, we derive a preliminary formula, which is also needed in Section~\ref{s:compb}: \begin{lemma} Let $\phi$ be any $f$- or $\varphi$-function, and let $\psi$ be any $g$- or $h$-function.
+Before we proceed to proving the log-canonicity for the remaining pairs, let us derive a preliminary formula, which is also needed in Section~\ref{s:compb}: \begin{lemma} Let $\phi$ be any $f$- or $\varphi$-function, and let $\psi$ be any $g$- or $h$-function.
 Then the following formula holds: